 4. Making imperfections work

 Consider maintaining the character of your smile.
 You don’t need to hide all your imperfections.
 Noticeable chiclet-looking teeth aren’t the goal when you want a natural-looking smile.
 Different types of nationalities require different anatomically shaped teeth so it’s important that your veneers match the aesthetic you were born with.

 5. You don’t need veneers for all your teeth

 Depending on your needs and budget, you can consider which teeth may benefit from veneers.
 If you have one tooth that has a gray cast due to an accident you had when you were little, you can fix that one tooth.
 If you have a great smile but you have concerns with your four front teeth, you can get veneers fitted to those teeth according to your needs and budget.
 The dentist will give you options for what will look and feel the best for you, so don’t hesitate to have a consultation with a dentist before committing!

 6. Finding the perfect shade of white

 Veneers are an investment that you’ll have to take care of.
-To learn more about Veneers and if it may be right for you, contact our office at Peak Dental Arts for a consultation.
+To learn more about Veneers and if it may be right for you, contact our team of North Vancouver dentists at Peak Dental Arts for a consultation.